 Jurors almost always go home at the end of the day.
 Sequestration is a term used to describe jurors staying at a local hotel at the county’s expense during the trial.
 Sequestration occurs rarely.

 Accommodations are available to people with disabilities.
-Call your local jury coordinator or court administrator to find out what accommodations are available in your county.
+Call the court administrator to find out what accommodations are available in your county.

 Telephone your county’s court administrator or the judge assigned to your case as soon as possible.